Automotive OEM division

 Customers and products

-The division’s product range includes components and systems for vehicles with drive trains based on internal combustion engines as well as for hybrid and electric vehicle applications.
-Since January 01, 2018, all products and system solutions for electric mobility, i.e. for hybrid and purely battery electric vehicles, are managed centrally through the new E-Mobility business division.
-On this basis, the Automotive division is subdivided into the following four business divisions, which in turn comprise several business units and product lines:
+Since January 1, 2018, all products and system solutions for hybrid and all-electric vehicles are managed centrally through the new E-Mobility business division.
+As a result, the Automotive OEM division is subdivided into the following four business divisions (BD), which in turn comprise several business units and product lines:

 - The Chassis Systems BD develops and provides components and systems for chassis.
-Its wide range of products includes wheel bearings and mechatronic systems through to electromechanical actuators for active chassis control with integrated sensors that capture data.
+Its wide variety of products ranges from wheel bearings through to mechatronic systems for active chassis and will also include steering systems in the future.

 Key growth drivers